simplworld/simpl.world.website/_docs/services/simpl-react/simpl/lowlevel-decorators.md

 In addition to [defining your combined Redux reducers and store]({% link _docs/services/simpl-react/overview.md %}), you will need a Presentational component that displays progress in loading Simpl data into the Redux store.
-This component depends on the simpl-react `CONNECTION_STATUS` property to track this progress.
+This component depends on the simpl-react `CONNECTION_STATUS` property to track progress.
 The `simpl-ui-cookiecutter` cookiecutter template provides such a progress component in `js/components/Progress.js`.

 To connect your application to its Redux store and reducers, you must wrap your root Container component in the `simpl` decorator.